Spontifixus/am-e3dc/README.md

 ## Installation

-> **Note:** I should have started the versioning of this Library with a major version of 0, instead I went with 1.
-So until 1.1 please expect a few breaking changes as the API might change until then.
-Sorry for the confusion!

 You can add the library to your project's references using either the nuget package manager of visual studio or run the following command:

     dotnet add package AM.E3dc.Rscp